Abby Howard: Scarlet Hollow

-In 2020, Howard and her boyfriend (later husband) Tony Arias co-founded Black Tabby Games, an indie game studio responsible for episodic horror visual novel Scarlet Hollow.
+In 2019, Howard and her boyfriend (later husband) Tony Arias co-founded Black Tabby Games, an indie game studio responsible for episodic horror visual novel Scarlet Hollow.
 The first episode of Scarlet Hollow released in September 2020, the second released in June 2021, the third released in March 2022.

 Scarlet Hollow follows a customizable protagonist as they meet their estranged family for the first time in the titular town.
 Visiting for their aunt's funeral, they find themselves caught between reconciling with their cousin, Tabitha, and solving a supernatural mystery tied to the town's past.

 After releasing its first episode, Scarlet Hollow went on to a successful Kickstarter, where the game hit its initial funding goal in the first day.
 Following the Kickstarter, Scarlet Hollow was also a finalist in the AT&T Unlocked Games awards, where it received both the runner-up and audience choice prizes.

 The game has also received critical praise, with John Walker of Kotaku describing it as "one of the best narrative games [he's] played."

 Slay the Princess

 In 2022, Black Tabby Games announced their second game, entitled Slay the Princess.
 Like Scarlet Hollow, it is a horror-based visual novel, and follows a nameless protagonist ordered by an unseen narrator to kill the princess imprisoned within the woods.

 Black Tabby Games released a demo of the game for Steam Next Fest.
-They will also be present at PAX East 2023, where they will debut an extended demo.
-The full game is currently scheduled to release in 2023.
+They were present at PAX East 2023, where they debuted an extended demo.
+The full game launched on October the 23rd of that year.